TrevorCarmichael/Metroid-Dread-Autosplitter/README.md

 A simple auto split program in Python.
 This uses OCR to read parts of the screen and determine when an upgrade or location change has happened.

-At the moment I can only split on these actions.
-I've been trying to think of methods to split in other spots but that's tricky and this was easy.
+Primarily this was made for metroid dread speedrunning.
+This interfaces with LiveSplit and OBS to read the game screen and send a signal to LiveSplit when certain actions are detected.

 Please understand updates will be slow to this.
-I do work fulltime and like playing vidyagames so during the week I probably won't spend much time working on this.
-If you're someone who knows python then I'd recommend someone smarter than me forking this and making it better, or just make your own idk.
-This project was really just a 'proof of concept' I made that I guess might mature eventually.
+I do work fulltime and like playing videogames so during the week I probably won't spend much time working on this.
+This project was really just a 'proof of concept' I made to see if the idea of using OCR on the game screen was viable, and surprisingly it was!

 ## Prerequisites